lucky-wolf/DW2-XL/README.md

   - 1:2:4 damage ratio
   - restored medium shockwave torpedoes
   - adjusted to follow similar dps schedule as beams, blasters, and kinetics
-- Adjusted Plasma Blasters
+- Updated Blasters, Phasers, ...
-  - removed all bombardment rating (they're either a small or double small weapon)
+  - removed all bombardment rating (all blasters and phasers are multishot small weapons)
+  - bullet speeds to 2200 (faster than any rail guns, but less than half the speed of beams)
 - Overhauled PD
   - it has only PD component (no direct fire value)
-  - generally faster (more opportunities to hit)
+  - much faster (many more opportunities to hit)
   - fighter weapons now have no PD against seeking weapons, only other fighters (to give me a chance to dial in some numbers)
-- Updated blaster, phaser, and related weapons
-  - bullet speeds to 2200 (faster than any rail guns, but less then 1/2 speed of beams)
 - Disallowed Ikkuro from all but Fusion line of reactors
 - Disallowed Dhayut from all but their Velocity drive